 Renting a car in Oman tip: We always prefer to rent a larger car when there is the prospect of long drives and lots of highways and Oman has both!

-Some of the major car rental companies are refusing to allow UAE rentals to be driven across the border into Oman.
-If you wish to drive from the UAE to Oman then Dollar Rent a Car through RentalCars.com is probably the best option.
-Make sure to double check it is still possible take a rental from the UAE to Oman before you travel.
+It is possible to drive a rental between the UAE and Oman depending on the rules of the rental company .
+If you wish to drive between the UAE and Oman then Sixt or Dollar Rent a Car through RentalCars.com are probably the best options – they also allow a one way rental although it does incur a one way fee.
+Make sure to double check it is still possible take a rental between the UAE to Oman before you travel.

 4 | Renting Eligibility

 Most rental companies require drivers to be at least 25 years of age and to have held a licence for a least one year to rent a car in Oman.
 Some rental companies will rent to 21 to 24 year olds but there is a significant excess payable in the case of an accident.